kathysledge/smig/docs/getting-started/index.md

 # Getting started

 This section helps you go from zero to working migrations.
-By the end, you'll have **smig** installed, configured, and running against your SurrealDB database.
+By the end, you’ll have **smig** installed, configured, and running against your SurrealDB database.

-## What you'll learn
+## What you’ll learn

 1. **[Installation](/getting-started/installation)** — How to add **smig** to your project
 2. **[Your first migration](/getting-started/first-migration)** — Creating and applying your first schema

-If you just want to see it work, here's the shortest path:
+If you just want to see it work, here’s the shortest path:

 ```bash
 # Install smig